 Reasons behind Painful Menstrual Periods

 Dysmenorrhea or painful menstrual period varies from being a slight discomfort to rigorous pain.
 Usually, the cause of painful menstrual period is ischemia and muscular spasms.
-Moreover, during a normal menstruation, the hormone prostaglandin is released.
-The over secretion of this hormone may result to painful menstruation which is often called primary dysmenorrheal.
-There are also secondary dysmenorrhea which results from pelvic inflammatory disease, infection and other disorders of the uterus.
+Moreover, during normal menstruation, the hormone prostaglandin is released.
+The over secretion of this hormone may result in painful menstruation which is often called primary dysmenorrheal.
+There is also secondary dysmenorrhea which results from pelvic inflammatory disease, infection and other disorders of the uterus.

 How Does The Menstrual Cycle Change As A Woman Gets Older?